-Practice makes perfect.
-Not only will committing to speak French daily give you plenty of time to review and practice, it’ll also help you become more accustomed to French culture.
+Practise makes perfect.
+Not only will committing to speak French daily give you plenty of time to review and practise, it’ll also help you become more accustomed to French culture.
 Rosetta Stone makes it convenient to incorporate learning French into your daily schedule by offering bite-sized lessons that sync across devices so you can learn on the go.

 Ways to Learn to Speak French

 You’ve seen the ads and wondered if it’s true.
 Can you really learn French for free in just a few minutes a day?
 Like most things, if it sounds too good to be true, it probably is.
 Learning a language takes commitment but that doesn’t mean it has to be a chore.
 There are several ways to approach language learning and some methods do have better results than others.

 While it’s true that you can probably pick up a few French phrases online, learning to speak French with confidence is a more serious endeavour.
 It’s important to feel confident enough with the pronunciation and sentence structures to be able to hold a conversation in a real-world situation.
 And that is going to require getting beyond vocabulary acquisition and into practising and applying the basics of the French language.

 Rosetta Stone has expertise in language learning and recognises that learning French online requires a holistic approach.
 That’s why from the very first lesson you’ll encounter immersive experiences that focus on pronunciation and context, building your confidence towards having impromptu conversations with native speakers.
 Rosetta Stone is also designed with the busy language learner in mind, structuring units around bite-sized lessons that let you take learning on the go with an award-winning mobile app.